My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 These help with ventilation and give you a good view of the outdoors from your tent.

-Although this tent doesn’t have a vestibule, it’s large enough to fit a decent amount of gear if you camping with 6-8 people.
+Although this large family camping tent doesn’t have a vestibule, it’s big enough to fit a decent amount of gear if you camping with 6-8 people.

 The Eureka Copper Canyon also has mesh pockets and an overhead gear hammock for additional storage.